 Step by step:

-P — Point: state your claim: the writer presents the city as a restless, watchful presence rather than a place.
+P — Point: state your claim: the writer presents the sea as an indifferent, uncontrollable power rather than a peaceful backdrop.

-E — Evidence: a short embedded quote — the personification ‘it only pretends to, one eye always open’.
+E — Evidence: a short embedded quote — the personification ‘it keeps no promises and asks no permission’.

-L — Link: tie it back — this builds the unsettling, sleepless atmosphere the question asks about.
+L — Link: tie it back — this builds the sense of an overwhelming, uncaring natural force the question asks about.

 Important: Technique + effect alone is only mid-band.
 To reach the top you must add the so what (meaning / purpose / audience), show choices working together, use precise critical words (‘evokes’, ‘juxtaposes’ — never ‘makes it interesting’), and evaluate (say how well it works and why, not just that it does).
 Keep meaning and purpose distinct: meaning = what it signifies; purpose = what the text is trying to do.